ExpectoX1/server_automate/README.md

 # server_automate
 <br />Work to do - Backend + Ansible

-- have a function that searches for the path and if it cant find it it throws an error => to be used by all functions with file paths

-2. After initial ping we can send a list of servers that are down and send this data to ansible commands so that double dead pinging isn't there [Send array of servers]
+1. After initial ping we can send a list of servers that are down and send this data to ansible commands so that double dead pinging isn't there [Send array of servers]

-1. Creating empty files for servers that are not running anything either

 - any uncaught ansible errors should be display properly check this part => important cause no way to now if the thing failed or not [Parse through the result such that only msg: gets displayed]

 - Update + Auto-update
-4. If ansible all -m ping says only localhost is found => the config file is probably wrong => exception
+3. If ansible all -m ping says only localhost is found => the config file is probably wrong => exception (Does the same thing happen if we have empty inventory)
-3. Implementing os version
+2. Implementing os version
+- Make a search function that looks for an ini file in master

 Case of file not found
 [WARNING]: Unable to parse /home/rithvik_ravilla/server_automate/backend/ansible/inventory/invenory.ini as an